-Highest Level of education: Master in Public Health / Epidemiology – University of Bordeaux 2015
+University Studies: Master in Public Health / Epidemiology – University of Bordeaux 2015

-Promotion: PhD in Epidemiology and Public Health – Sorbonne Paris Nord University 2019
+PhD: Epidemiology and Public Health – Sorbonne Paris Nord University 2019

 Doctor in Pharmacy PharmD – Université Saint-Joseph de Beyrouth 2011

-Actual Position: Postdoctoral Scientist at DKFZ- German Cancer Research Center, Division of Cancer Epidemiology
+Current Position: Postdoctoral Scientist at DKFZ- German Cancer Research Center, Division of Cancer Epidemiology

 What is - in your opinion - your best publication?